ArenKDesai/Aren-s-Notes/os lec.md

 While locking, we target three goals:
 1. Mutual exclusion.
 Only one thread can be in a critical section at a time.
 2. Progress.
-We want to make sur
+We want to make sure that at least one thread is making progress.
+We don't want threads stu